robiul-islam-rubel/python_code_generation/README.md

 |  CodeT5-Large  |   14.56      |    0.31          |  0.59
 |   GPT-2  |  18.83     |    0.28        |  0.85

-#### Fine-tuning

-*The following starts a fine-tuning procedure using the classic supervised approach*

 ##### Inference
 For inference, you can run any file which is start with infer.
-Remember if order to run the Codellama-13b file, you need higher GPU resources.
+Remember if order to run the Codellama-13b file, you need higher ```GPU``` resources.